-Robert P. Allenby is the managing partner of Sullivan Hill, a member of the Firm’s Executive Committee, and serves as chair of the Litigation practice group and as counsel to the firm.
+Robert P. Allenby is the managing partner of Sullivan Hill, a member of Sullivan Hill’s Executive Committee, and serves as chair of the Litigation practice group and as counsel to the firm.
 A native of San Diego, he has been practicing in San Diego as a civil litigator for over 26 years.

 Mr. Allenby has extensive experience in all aspects of litigation, with an emphasis in construction disputes, insurance coverage litigation, employment disputes and general business litigation.
 He also has significant experience in anti-SLAPP, appellate, and environmental litigation and alternative dispute resolution.
 He represents a wide range of clients including contractors, developers, suppliers, design professionals, municipalities, employers, and employees.